TildaYngman/Project-game/README.md

 AstroCat is a challanging tower jump game where you have to escape the ever closing green space lava.

+Brief: A group project to create a javascript based game using the Phaser library to show at the Hyper Island game exhibition.

+Timeframe: One week.

 Using NPM to install and manage javascript libraries.

 Using Parcel bundler and webserver to test and run our game.